 Did you complete any work placements / internships whilst being on the course?

 I worked as a designer and junior art director at a now defunct interiors start-up called Hevnly.
 I also worked as a designer while on placement with What We Wear (a fashion label owned by Tinie Tempah).
-I got to work as a brand activation assistant on a few Adidas launches and events which paid really well.
+I got to work as a brand activation assistant on a few Adidas launches and events.

 What important piece of advice would you give to students thinking of studying this course?